fnproject/tutorials/Introduction/README.md

 The output confirms that myapp contains a `hello` function that is implemented by the Docker container `fndemouser/hello:0.0.2` which may be invoked via the specified URL.
-Now thate we've confirmed deployment was successsful, let's call our function.
+Now that we've confirmed deployment was successsful, let's call our function.

 ## Calling Your Deployed Function